mohamedfaridelsherbini/personal_website/README.md

 The script exits on failure (e.g., git pull conflicts, Docker build issues, or health-check errors) so you can review logs before retrying.
 See `DEPLOYMENT.md` if you need a fully manual, step-by-step rundown of the same process.

+> CI note: the roadmap targets a Jenkins pipeline that reuses the same steps (build, Docker image, health check) so self-hosted automation matches the manual flow.

 ## Current State vs. Future Enhancements

 | Area | Current State | Planned Improvements |